 THE FACULTY OF ENGINEERING AND PHYSICAL SCIENCES ENGINEERING AND PHYSICAL SCIENCES AT QUEEN'S The Faculty of Engineering and Physical Sciences spans disciplines that impact on lives today and will shape our future.

+- Chemistry and Chemical Engineering

+- Electronics, Electrical Engineering and Computer Science

+- Mathematics and Physics

+- Mechanical and Aerospace Engineering

+- Natural and Built Environment

+- Psychology

-We are home to some 7,600 students and 400 academic and support staff who work across six Schools: - Chemistry and Chemical Engineering - Electronics, Electrical Engineering and Computer Science - Mathematics and Physics - Mechanical and Aerospace Engineering - Natural and Built Environment - Psychology Our students and academics are working together to build the bridges, develop the medicines and create the infrastructure that will make the world a better, safer and more sustainable place.
+Our students and academics are working together to build the bridges, develop the medicines and create the infrastructure that will make the world a better, safer and more sustainable place.

 As one of the most diverse faculties in Queen's University, we are a vibrant community that is home to some of the most innovative and globally significant research and teaching across six schools.
 With strength in traditional engineering disciplines, the Faculty also brings together diverse topics from Psychology to Geography, and Computer Science and everything in between.

 Underpinning all of this is our drive to solve the big challenges that global societies face.
 Whether that is understanding the human brain, investigating clean energy production or securing our digital future.
 Our research is leading the world in an environment rooted in the ideals of Athena SWAN where we actively promote Women in Science and Engineering.
 Uniquely, we provide the tools for industry and research to meet.
 Offering a platform to spin out research into commercial opportunities and engage with industry on cutting-edge research with real-world projects.
 The leadership provided by our academics creates opportunities for all students to satisfy their ambitions through taught and research programmes.
 The comfort and security of our modern world is provided by amazing advances in science and technology, focused on improving our lives.
-PSYCHOLOGY The School of Psychology is truly worldleading in both teaching and research output.
+PSYCHOLOGY The School of Psychology is truly world-leading in both teaching and research output.
 The School has specialised facilities for human experimental psychology, movement and perception, individual differences, social psychology, child development and psychophysiology.
-We encourage crossdisciplinary and inter-institutional research collaborations which respond to societal needs nationally and internationally.
+We encourage cross-disciplinary and inter-institutional research collaborations which respond to societal needs nationally and internationally.
 RESUS Study Abroad students have the opportunity to apply to take part in RESUS.
 The Research Experience Scheme for Undergraduate Students at the School of Psychology, Queen's University Belfast (RESUS) is intended to provide an online framework within which psychology undergraduates can gain valuable experience working on research projects with members of staff here in the school.